-- Note 1: Once a declaration has been made ASIC can then seek a pecuniary penalty order (section 1317G) or (in the case of a corporation/scheme civil penalty provision) a disqualification order (section 206C). - Note 2: The descriptions of matters in column 2 are indicative only. - (2) A declaration of contravention must specify the following: - (a) the Court that made the declaration; - (b) the civil penalty provision that was contravened; - (c) the person who contravened the provision; - (d) the conduct that constituted the contravention; - (e) if the contravention is of a corporation/scheme civil penalty provision-the corporation or registered scheme to which the conduct related.
+- Note 1: Once a declaration has been made ASIC can then seek a pecuniary penalty order (section 1317G) or (in the case of a corporation/scheme civil penalty provision) a disqualification order (section 206C). - Note 2: The descriptions of matters in column 2 are indicative only. - Note 3: Section 908DD contains some matters relevant for making declarations of contravention for the civil penalty provisions mentioned in table item 17B (about manipulating financial benchmarks). - (2) A declaration of contravention must specify the following: - (a) the Court that made the declaration; - (b) the civil penalty provision that was contravened; - (c) the person who contravened the provision; - (d) the conduct that constituted the contravention; - (e) if the contravention is of a corporation/scheme civil penalty provision-the corporation, registered scheme or notified foreign passport fund to which the conduct related; - (f) if the contravention is of subsection 1211B(1) or (2) (complying with the Passport Rules for this jurisdiction)-